 - each portion is charged at the rate for the relevant financial year.

 The full rates of CT for the financial years 1989 onwards are shown below.
 For companies with oil and gas activity ring fence profits these rates differ.
-The main rate is 30 per cent for financial years 2008 to 2012.
+The main ring fence profits rate is 30% for financial years 2008 to 2020.

 |Financial Year (commencing 1 April in calendar year)||Full Rate|